Arizona City, Arizona: Transportation

 Interstate 8 and transcontinental Interstate 10 intersect only 3 mi north of Arizona City, providing freeway access to major Arizona cities such as Phoenix, Tucson, and Yuma, as well as San Diego and Los Angeles in California.
 Both freeways can be accessed via Sunland Gin Road.
 The main east–west surface street through the CDP is Battaglia Drive, which has an intersection with the main north–south street, Sunland Gin Road, at the north end of Arizona City at the community's only signalized intersection.
 Other main north–south surface streets in the community include Henness Road, Lamb Road, and Overfield Road.
 Major east-west surface streets include Alsdorf Road and Milligan Road.

 The closest major airports to Arizona City are Phoenix Sky Harbor International Airport and Tucson International Airport.
 Casa Grande Shuttle provides an airport shuttle to Sky Harbor.

-Services

-Shopping within Arizona City is limited.
-The five main stores in town are a Dollar General, Ace Hardware, a Food Town IGA grocery store, and the locally owned Sunlite Market.
-There are a number of small local restaurants, as well as a Domino's Pizza location for in-town dining.
-Within the community there is also a public library, a smoke shop, a number of churches, and a drive-thru liquor store.
-Arizona City also has a Moose Lodge location (#1038), which is an empty lot at this time.
-There is a branch of the United States Post Office.
-For fuel and other services, residents must travel to nearby Casa Grande or Eloy.